 Molly Niles Renshaw has been changing bodies with Pilates since 1999.
 She was lucky to do her first certification with Joseph Pilates’ protegee, Romana Kryzanowska at Drago’s Gym and The Pilates Studio in New York City.
 She completed a second certification at Power Pilates with Bob Liekens, also in NYC in 2007.
-And in 2008 was certified by YogaWorks with Heather Seiniger and Malachi Melville.
+And in 2008 was certified by YogaWorks.

 Molly believes it’s important to always be a student, always learning.
 In addition to the thousands of hours of certifications, she takes weekly sessions and regularly participates in continuing education workshops to stay up to date on technique, anatomy, prenatal training and more.

 Molly has taught in studios all over Los Angeles, most recently at Winsor Pilates for 10 years until its closing in 2016, as well as New York City, The Hamptons, Greenwich, CT and London, England.
-She now teaches her clients in their homes, at Uprise Pilates in Santa Monica and on Pilatesology.com For a more of Molly’s resume check her out on LinkedIn.
+Molly just opened her own studio with Hector Mercado in Santa Monica called Phoenix Classical Pilates.
+You can also find her videos on Pilatesology.com For a more of Molly’s resume check her out on LinkedIn.

 Pilates is a method of body conditioning developed by Joseph H. Pilates in the early 1900’s.
 This unique system of hundreds of exercises focuses on strengthening and stretching the body.
 The Pilates Method concentrates on the core, which encompasses the abdominals, the lower back, inner thighs and buttocks.
 The key tenet being that if your core is strong and your spine is lengthened and supple, your body will stay balanced and healthy.